 Ship samples to:

 Lawrence Livermore National Laboratory

 Livermore, CA 94550

 Samples will be run in the order received.
-Sample turn around will vary but, based on previous experience, should be on the order of 2 to 4 weeks.
-Data will be returned to the submitter by their scientific contact on the Resource staff via fax or email.
+Sample turn around will vary but based on previous experience, should be on the order of 2 to 4 weeks.
+Data will be returned to the submitter by their scientific contact on the staff via email.
 Excess sample material will be disposed of after measurement, unless special arrangements are made.